SteppinKurry/Creboot/README.md

 The first two are pretty self-explanatory, but the third one is a little unusual.
 Don't ask me why I decided to call it a charts file; it's a long story.
 The charts file is essentially a text file containing all possible keystrokes on the keyboard (0-9, a-z, etc.).
-I'm not interested in getting into the specifics right now, so if you plan to use this program, I reccomend that you use one of the ones I included; they're good to go.
+I'm not interested in getting into the specifics right now, so if you plan to use this program, I recommend that you use one of the ones I included; they're good to go.
 Bad charts files are a great way to obliterate your files in an unrecoverable manner.

 If you decrypt a file with a different charts file, it will not work properly.
 For a file to be properly encrypted, you need the correct key and charts